Veterinary Diagnostics Market

 Production Animals

-Veterinary diagnostics for production animals—such as cattle, poultry, pigs, and sheep—play a critical role in safeguarding the global food supply.
+Veterinary diagnostics for production animals—such as cattle, poultry, pigs, and sheep—play a critical role in safeguarding the food supply.
 Although this segment commands a smaller market share compared to companion animals, it remains essential for monitoring herd health and preventing large-scale disease outbreaks.

 The adoption of diagnostic tools in this category is driven by the need to detect conditions like mastitis, brucellosis, and avian influenza, which can significantly disrupt food production.
 Regulatory mandates, economic losses linked to disease, and the globalization of livestock trade further fuel demand for advanced diagnostic solutions in production animal health.